 In fact, please pardon the lack of customary reviews and goals (though I will put down a few reflections, just for records’ sake).

 On the plus side, I have just about celebrated my 3-year bloggoversary, on the 31st Dec, but I was too deep in the clutches of jet lag to be coherent enough to write about it.
-However, as it is customary, I have a little giveaway for you, courtesy of Simplicity patterns.

 A BIG MASSIVE THANK YOU TO ALL MY READERS, OLD AND NEW!
 THANK YOU FOR STICKING WITH ME FOR 3 YEAR!